September 29, 2019

 Bringing our attention to the reality of our impermanence.
 The awareness of the impermanence of our moods and physical states, and the impermanence of every living thing on this planet, can sometimes bring us back to our innate wisdom.
 We can then relish what we do have, imperfect as it is, rather than bemoaning what we can’t control.

 Notice how you feel.

 The next time you aren’t sure if you’re repetitively complaining about something over which you have no control, ask yourself one question: “How do I feel?”
 You’ll know you’re stuck if you feel frustrated, helpless, or angry.
-On the other hand, if you feel energized, cooperative, and open to ideas other than your own you are probably discussing, problem-solving, and or doing something constructive that is moving you in the direction you want to go.
+On the other hand, if you feel energized, cooperative, and open to ideas other than your own, you are probably discussing, problem-solving, or doing something constructive that is moving you in the direction you want to go.